EDI2XML

 The EDI 997 message follows a specific format defined by the ANSI ASC X12 standard, which is widely used in North America.
 It contains essential information such as control numbers, acknowledgments, and error reports.
 The Functional Acknowledgment confirms the receipt of the original transaction by including the sender’s control number and indicating whether the transaction was accepted or rejected.

-Key Elements of EDI 997
+Key Components of the EDI 997

 Control Numbers: Each EDI transaction carries a unique control number, and the Functional Acknowledgment references this control number to establish a link with the original transaction.